BindBC/bindbc-sdl/README.md

 # bindbc-sdl
 This project provides both static and dynamic bindings to the [Simple Direct Media Library (SDL)](https://libsdl.org/) and its satellite libraries.
-They are compatible with `@nogc` and `nothrow` and can be compiled with BetterC compatibility.
-This package is intended as a replacement of [DerelictSDL2](https://github.com/DerelictOrg/DerelictSDL2), which is not compatible with `@nogc`,  `nothrow`, or BetterC.
+They are compatible with `@nogc` and `nothrow` and can be compiled with `-betterC` compatibility.
+This package is intended as a replacement of [DerelictSDL2](https://github.com/DerelictOrg/DerelictSDL2), which does not provide the same level of compatibility.

 ## Usage
 By default, `bindbc-sdl` is configured to compile as dynamic bindings that are not BetterC compatible.
 The dynamic bindings have no link-time dependency on the SDL libraries, so the SDL shared libraries must be manually loaded at runtime.
 When configured as static bindings, there is a link-time dependency on the SDL libraries -- either the static libraries or the appropriate files for linking with shared libraries on your system (see below).